CrashPlan-Labs/crashplanCLI/docs/userguides/extensions.md

 # Write custom extension scripts using the crashplan CLI and pycpg

-While the crashplan CLI aims to provide an easy way to automate many common crashplan tasks, there will likely be times when you need to script something the CLI doesn't have out-of-the-box.
+While the crashplan CLI aims to provide an easy way to automate many common CrashPlan tasks, there will likely be times when you need to script something the CLI doesn't have out-of-the-box.

 To accommodate for those scenarios, the crashplan CLI exposes a few helper objects in the `crashplancli.extensions` module